HasnaImad/bank-deposit-subscription-prediction/README.md

 | Decision Tree | 90.49% | 60.39% | 61.74% | 61.05% |
 | Artificial Neural Network | 93.13% | 73.80% | 66.91% | 70.19% |

-The Artificial Neural Network achieved the highest overall accuracy and F1-Score among the three models.
+The **Artificial Neural Network achieved the highest accuracy and F1-Score** among the three models.

 ## 👩‍💻 My Contribution

-My contribution to this group project included:
+My contribution focused on:

 - Introduction and project background
-- Analysis of the problem and objectives
+- Analysis of the problem and project objectives
-- Supporting the project documentation and report preparation

-## 📚 Academic Context

-**Course:** Introduction to Artificial Intelligence
-**University:** University of Sharjah
-**Department:** Computer Science
-**Project Type:** Group Project

 ## 📁 Files

 - `bank_deposit_prediction.ipynb` — Jupyter Notebook containing the data preprocessing, model development, predictions, and evaluation.
+- `project code as txt.txt` — Plain-text version of the project code.

 ## 🚀 Future Improvements